The Wench Is Dead: Adaptations

 The novel was filmed as an episode in Inspector Morse and was first aired on 11 November 1998.
 The filming took place on the Grand Union Canal at Braunston locks, south of Braunston Tunnel and on the Kennet and Avon Canal, all broad canals, whereas the Oxford Canal is a narrow canal.
 The historical office and loading scenes were filmed at the Black Country Museum in Dudley.
 The Barge Inn at Honeystreet, Vale of Pewsey, Wiltshire, was used in many scenes and pictures from the filming are on their website.
 The boats were provided by South Midland Water Transport.
 Barbara Bray is actually Australia, built in 1894 by Fellows Morton & Clayton.
 Trafalgar was Northolt built in 1899 by the same firm.
 Fazeley built in 1921 is also used but carries two names.
 Three motor boats (Archimedes, Clover and Jaguar) were used to tow the unpowered horse boats around the country to the various locations which involved a two-week trip.
+The adaptation kept the details of the historic mystery virtually identical, but the present day sections introduced a number of confidantes for Morse, the book's author Dr Van Buren (portrayed by Lisa Eichhorn), Adele Cecil (a character from the adaptation of Death is Now My Neighbour) and Detective Constable Adrian Kershaw (played by Matthew Finney), a replacement for Lewis who is absent from the television version.
+It also guest starred Paul Mari as Rory Oldfield, Alan Mason as the consultant and Aline Mowat as Sister Nessie.

-A BBC Radio 4 play The Wench Is Dead dramatised by Guy Meredith was broadcast in 1992 starring John Shrapnel as Morse and Robert Glenister as Lewis, with Garard Green as Col. Deniston, Joanna Myers as Christine Greenaway, Peter Penry-Jones as Waggy Greenaway, and Kate Binchy as Sister MacLean.
+A BBC Radio 4 play The Wench Is Dead, dramatised by Guy Meredith, was broadcast in 1992 starring John Shrapnel as Morse and Robert Glenister as Lewis, with Garard Green as Col. Deniston, Joanna Myers as Christine Greenaway, Peter Penry-Jones as Waggy Greenaway, and Kate Binchy as Sister MacLean.
 The play was directed by Ned Chaillet.